Arcadia Impact · AI Governance Taskforce Read the paper →

 What the map argues

-Figures as of the paper's writing (2026), from its institutional mapping and Annex II; budgets approximate, some budgets and staffing undisclosed.
+Figures as of the paper’s writing (2026), from its institutional mapping and Annex II; budgets approximate, some budgets and staffing undisclosed.
+Until late 2025 the Network was the International Network of AI Safety Institutes.

 Two Clocks